 In Hungary, the Roma minority is the most populous ethnic minority group.
 There is an extensive literature which argues that the Roma are highly discriminated in Hungary, that they suffer from oppression and marginalization.
-The European Commission has recognized that targeted measures are required to tackle discrimination and exclusion and has issued a 'Framework for National Roma Integration Strategies' (EU Framework 2011).
-Several states - including Hungary - have elaborated and implemented a 'National Strategy for Social Inclusion' (Hungarian Strategy 2011).
+The European Commission has recognized that targeted measures are required to tackle discrimination and exclusion and has issued the 'Framework for National Roma Integration Strategies' (EU Framework 2011).
+Several states - including Hungary - have elaborated on and implemented the 'National Strategy for Social Inclusion' (Hungarian Strategy 2011).
 This strategy includes four main areas - education, health, housing and employment.